- What is Ozone?

 |Name||Formula||Emission (Kt/y or Gg/y)||Lifetime (y)||ODP||Other names|

 The details of the calculation of EESC can found in Newman et al. (2007).
 We need to know the concentrations of the halogen source gases.
 These are measured and estimated using various scenarios as described in the WMO Scientific Ozone Assessments.
-The current scenario used is A1-2014 (see pp. 5.57–5.58 in the 2014 Ozone Assessment.
+The current scenario used is the 2018 baseline A1 (see pp. 6.27–6.34 in the 2018 Ozone Assessment).
 This scenario assumes that the Montreal Protocol will be strictly adhered to and projects steady decreases in most ODSs over the coming decades.
 The calculation sums the number of chlorine and bromine atoms from ground-based observations of the halogen source gases, accounts for a transit time from the ground to the stratosphere, and factors in that bromine is about 60 times more efficient than chlorine in destroying ozone.
 It also includes the varying rates at which chlorine and bromine are released in the stratosphere from the different sources, accounting for the ODS dissociation in the stratosphere relative to the amount that entered at the tropopause.
 Finally, it takes about 5.2 years for these halogens to reach the Antarctic stratosphere where they can act to deplete ozone.

 The following links will take you to non-NASA sites.

 Newman, P. A., Daniel, J. S., Waugh, D. W., and Nash, E. R.: A new formulation of equivalent effective stratospheric chlorine (EESC), Atmos.
 Chem.
 Phys., 7, 4537–4552, doi:10.5194/acp-7-4537-2007, 2007.